 The term nitrogen cycle refers to the process through which nitrogen transforms into its various states or forms.
-The process can be biological or physical and has four parts: fixation, ammonification, nitrification and denitrification.
+It is a five-part process that can occur through biological or physical means.
+Discover the basics of the process and review some nitrogen cycle examples.

-Because so much of the Earth's atmosphere consists of nitrogen (greater than ¾), it is extremely important for scientists to understand this process in order to determine and comprehend its effects on various ecosystems.
+Because so much of the Earth's atmosphere consists of nitrogen (greater than ¾), it is extremely important for scientists to understand the nitrogen cycle in order to determine and comprehend its effects on various ecosystems.

 - A plant takes nitrogen from the soil by absorbing it through its roots.
 The nitrogen comes in the form of nitrogen ions.
 When the nitrogen is absorbed by the plant, it is reduced to nitrite ions.
 Next, it becomes ammonium ions which can be incorporated into amino or nucleic acids and into chlorophyll.

 - When a plant dies or an animal dies or when a plant or an animal expels waste, organic nitrogen is then released.
-Bacteria is able to convert this organic nitrogen into ammonium.
-It does this through a process called mineralization.
+Bacteria are able to convert this organic nitrogen into ammonium.
+They do this through a process called mineralization.

-- Nitrogen gets into the oceans as a result of runoff from ground water or when it rains.
+- Nitrogen gets into the oceans as a result of runoff from groundwater or when it rains.
 Nitrogen can also get into the ocean through precipitation (rain).
-Nitrogen in the water undergoes fixation, which is generally facilitated by a bacteria called cyanobacteria.
+Nitrogen in the water undergoes fixation, which is generally facilitated by a type of bacteria called cyanobacteria.
 After fixation, the nitrogen is in a biologically available form that phytoplankton in the ocean can use.